 [END FIGURE 1.24 HERE]

-The section is structured as follows: first, the scenarios used in AR6 are introduced and discussed in relation to scenarios used in earlier IPCC assessments (Section 1.6.1).
+This section is structured as follows: first, the scenarios used in AR6 are introduced and discussed in relation to scenarios used in earlier IPCC assessments (Section 1.6.1).
 Cross-Chapter Box 1.4 provides an overview of the new scenarios and how they are used in this report.
 Next, the two additional dimensions of integration are introduced: global warming levels (Section 1.6.2) and cumulative emissions (Section 1.6.3).
 Net zero emissions are discussed in Box 1.4.
 The relation between global warming levels and scenarios is further assessed in Cross-Chapter Box 11.1 in Chapter 11.

 Scenarios